rattaroaz/DKSKOfficial/readme.md

 		Add Company button opens up Company information which is blank.
 		When clicking on a listed property to choose it, the property choices appear in editable section, but prepopulated with existing values.
-See Property section Add Property button allows addition of the property to the Company.  **** remove since add proper Submit saves work.
-Cancel goes to the company drop down.
-Revert reverses last 5 changes made If user clicks away and then returns, page should be unchanged from previous view
+See Property section Add Property button allows addition of the property to the Company.

-	Property radio button -> type in PropertyName or Address and autocompletes list of choices Upon choosing PropertyName, property information is listed and editable.
-		Add new property has the same information options, but blank.
 		Submit saves work.
 Cancel goes to the company drop down.
 Revert reverses last 5 changes made If user clicks away and then returns, page should be unchanged from previous view